 During my research trip to Mumbai, I have been looking for more information about Green’s Hotel.
 This week I had the pleasure of working at the Tata Central Archives in Pune, where I was supported by the archivist Rajendra Prasad Narla and his very helpful team.

 Green’s Hotel, originally Green’s Mansions, was built as mansion flats by William Booth Green on Apollo Bunder in 1890.
-An L-shaped building with four storeys, high ceilings, wraparound verandahs, and a large ground floor terrace, it faced the Gateway of India and the Indian Ocean beyond.
+An L-shaped building with four storeys, high ceilings, wraparound verandahs, and a large ground floor terrace, it faced the Gateway of India and the Arabian Sea beyond.
 A little over a decade after completion its simple geometry was overshadowed by its pompous new neighbour, the Taj Mahal Palace Hotel, which opened its doors to guests in December 1903.
 Commissioned by J.N.
 Tata, the Taj is a milestone in India’s hospitality history, setting a benchmark for hotel design in the subcontinent.
 By November 1904 the Tata group had purchased Green’s Mansions and was operating it as part of their Indian Hotels Company Ltd.

 Though under the same management, the Taj and Green’s remained outwardly distinct, following different agendas in terms of the entertainment they offered and the type of clientele they wished to attract.
 Plans to join the buildings by a bridge or an underground passage were shelved in 1916.
 Where the Taj was the epitome of aspirational manners and sophisticated socialising, Green’s was impolite, loud and subversive, as Louis Bromfield describes in Night in Bombay (1940):